 This is it.
 The week of closings and moving.
-Here’s how I’ve been getting us ready …
+Here are the moving organization tips that are helping us prepare …

 Basket of Moving Supplies